0xFacet/ethscriptions-indexer/README.md

 rails db:migrate
 ```

+You will also need memcache to use this.
+You can install it with homebrew as well.
+Consult ChatGPT!

 Set up your env vars by renaming `.sample.env` to `.env`.
 You will need an Alchemy API key for this to work!

 Run the tests to make sure everything is set up correctly: